How Taylor Swift flipped online fandom on its head for the better

 But even in the Taylor heartlands of Tumblr, there was tumbleweed.

 As the release date for her new album drew close, Swift deleted everything she'd ever posted on Twitter and Instagram so she could begin again with a clean slate ready for her all-new material.
-Slowly, slowly, as the marketing effort around reputation ramped up, she returned to the internet.
+As the marketing effort around reputation ramped up, she gradually returned to the internet.
 But even at full blast, her presence is not as easy, island breezy as it once was.

-At the age of 28, reputation-era Taylor is far more guarded on social media than 1989-era Taylor, who put it all out there -- friendships, relationships, no holds barred.
+At the age of 28, Reputation-era Taylor is far more guarded on social media than the Taylor who released 1989 and put it all out there -- friendships, relationships, no holds barred.
 There are no more pictures of romantic beach trips and heavily documented gatherings with famous friends at her houses.
-Now, only on Tumblr does she let herself stray from the carefully curated blanket media social media strategy that is now followed across other platforms.
+Now, only on Tumblr does she let herself stray from the carefully curated blanket media social media strategy that she follows across other platforms.

 Of all the social media realms at her fingertips, it is Tumblr where Swift is and always has been her most relatable, relaxed and funny self, as well as where she interacts most intimately with her fans.
 The platform is far from a private forum, and yet it does have the feeling of a safe space.
-There's a sort of bubble where her community hangs out and shows her using a range of creative means -- videos, fan art, song covers, comedy -- how much they love her.
+There's a sort of bubble where her community hangs out and uses a range of creative means -- videos, fan art, song covers and jokes -- to show her much they love her.

 So far, so Tumblr.
-But the gratifying thing about being a Swiftie on the platform is that if you catch her eye, you could reap the reward of being recognized with a Swift-sent digital heart emoji -- or more.
+But the gratifying thing about being a Swiftie on the platform is that if you catch her eye, you could reap the reward of being recognized with a digital heart emoji sent by your heroine -- or more.

 Swifties helping Swifties

-Swift's fans are thrilled she's back online and live for the moments she's active on Tumblr -- something they scour her 'likes' for evidence of.
-They don't resent her for taking some time off either, though.
+Swift's fans are thrilled she's back online and live for the moments she's on Tumblr.
+They scour her "likes" for evidence of activity.
+They don't resent her for taking some time off, though.

 "Her disappearance was hard, but I understood," Pretorius told me.
 "I was happy to see Taylor take the break she needed," added Hoefer.
 At least during her absence, fans had each other to turn to.
 As is often the case with celebrity fans, a community has sprung around Swift and the bond between Swifties is strong.